Linus Wahlqvist

-Rolf Linus Wahlqvist Egnell (born 11 November 1996) is a Swedish professional footballer who plays for Pogoń Szczecin and the Sweden national team as a right-back.
+Rolf Linus Wahlqvist Egnell (born 11 November 1996) is a Swedish professional footballer who plays for Pogoń Szczecin as a right-back.

 Career

 Wahlqvist arrived at IFK Norrköping from his boyhood club Eneby BK in 2009.
 For the 2013 Allsvenskan season he was moved up to the first team where he eventually switched position from central defender to right fullback at the start of the following year.
 On 6 April 2014, he made his Allsvenskan debut in the 2–0 win against Helsingborgs IF.

 In July 2018, Wahlqvist joined 2.
 Bundesliga side Dynamo Dresden on a four-year contract.
 The transfer fee was undisclosed.

 In July 2020, Wahlqvist announced that he would leave Dynamo Dresden upon the team's relegation to 3.
 Liga, activating a clause in his contract to terminate it in with immediate effect.

 He left on 4 August 2020 to join Norrköping.

 On 10 December 2022, it was announced Wahlqvist would join Polish Ekstraklasa club Pogoń Szczecin on a deal until June 2026, starting from 1 January 2023.